mgechev/blog.mgechev.com/_posts/2016-04-10-scalable-javascript-single-page-app-angular2-application-architecture.md

 ## Slides from my talk

-Here you can find slides from talk I did on the subject:
+Here you can find slides from a talk I did on this subject:

 <script async class="speakerdeck-embed" data-slide="2" data-id="f4ea5093eaf241e3b4a45f40ab10dc03" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>